 Oldfield Park Railway Station is the nearest station to Twerton Park, being located just under a mile away.
 It is served by trains from Bath Spa and Bristol Temple Meads.
 Bath Spa has a more regular service from London Paddington & Bristol Temple Meads and is located just under two miles away from the ground.

-Brian Scott informs me; 'Bath Bus Station is located only a few hundred yards from the main Bath Railway station.
+Brian Scott informs me; ‘Bath Bus Station is located only a few hundred yards from the main Bath Railway station.
 Exit the station on the north side and turn left.
-Walk along Dorchester street and within a short while you will see a glass building in front of you.
+Walk along Dorchester Street and within a short while you will see a glass building in front of you.
 This is the bus waiting area.
-Bus number 5 runs through Twerton HIgh Street.
-You need to get off at the first or second stop in that street.
-The ground is only a short distance away and the floodlight pylons are clearly visible behind the houses as the ground is on a hillside.
-Buses run approximately four per hour throughout the day, but may be fewer for an evening match.
-Although it is not that far, due to traffic, the bus takes about 20 minutes'.
+Bus number 5 runs through Twerton High Street.
+You need to get off at the first or second stop on that street.
+The ground is only a short distance away and the floodlight pylons are visible behind the houses as the ground is on a hillside.
+Buses run approximately four per hour throughout the day but may be fewer for an evening match.
+Although it is not that far, due to traffic, the bus takes about 20 minutes.

 All areas of Twerton Park